-Clothing which has been made recently with the intention of imitating the fashion of the past is considered retro.
+Clothing that has been made recently with the intention of imitating the fashion of the past is considered retro.

-Many clothing stores try to bring back previous trends by creating clothes which were fashionable during the 1980s or 1990s, for example.
+Many clothing stores try to bring back previous trends by creating clothes that were fashionable during the 1980s or 1990s, for example.

 These items are retro and not vintage.